woywoy123/AnalysisG/README.md

 ___

 ## Events and Compilers<a name="EventsAndCompilers"></a>
-This section gives a detailed description of the `Event` class and the associated functions used to compile ROOT events into a `EventGenerator` object.
+This section gives a detailed description of the `Event` class and associated functions used to compile ROOT events into an `EventGenerator` object.

-### Functions - Event - Event.py:<a name="EventMain"></a>
+### Functions/Event/Event.py:
 This python file is the core implementation of the `Event` and `EventGenerator` classes.
 In the `EventGenerator` framework, branches and trees are read on an event basis and compiled into an `Event` object that provides the truth matching and particle object compilation.

 ```python
 class EventVariables
 ```
-#### Description:
+#### Description:<a name="EventsVariables"></a>
-A class that is inherited by `EventGenerator`, that uses the string names of branches and trees as a way to mark and load them later on.
+A class that is inherited by the `EventGenerator` and used to assign string names of branches and trees for future loading purposes.
 It does not serve any functional purpose, except for being a convenient way to do book keeping of variables.
 #### Attributes:
 - `MinimalTree` : A list that contains the default `nominal` tree to read from ROOT files.
 Can be expanded later to include systematic `branches`.
-- `MinimalBranch` : A list of all `branches`, that are expected to be contained in the ROOT files.
+- `MinimalBranch` : A list of all `branches`, that are expected to be contained in the ROOT files under the specified trees.
 ___

 ```python
 class Event(VariableManager, DataTypeCheck, Debugging)
 ```
+#### Description:<a name="Event"></a>
+This is a basic object class, which holds compiled particle objects and other event level attributes.
+It performs the main compilation of particles and aims to reconstruct the decay chain of tops in Monte Carlo samples.
 #### Init Input:
-- `Debug = False` : (optional) A placeholder for analysing any issues associated with truth particle matching or any other problems in the code.
+- `Debug = False` : (optional) A placeholder for analysing any issues associated with truth particle matching or any other problems, that could appear in the code.
 #### Inheritance:
 - `VariableManager`: A class, which converts string variables associated with a `branch` to the appropriate values.
 - `DataTypeCheck`: A class, which keeps data structures consistent.
-- `Debugging`: A class, which contains tools that are quite useful for debugging purposes and reduce redudant code in the codebase.
+- `Debugging`: A class, which contains tools that are useful for reducing redundant code commonly found in debugging.
 #### Standard Output Attributes:
-- `runNumber`: A default string value that is later converted to an integer by the `VariableManager`.
+- `runNumber`: A default string value, which is later converted to an integer by the `VariableManager`.
 - `eventNumber`: Same as above, but indicating the event number found in the ROOT file.
 - `mu`: Same as above, but represents the pile-up condition of the event.
 - `met`: Same as above, but represents the missing transverse momentum.
-- `phi`: Same as above, but represents the azimuthal angle of the missing transverse momentum pointing to in the detector's reference frame.
+- `phi`: Same as above, but represents the azimuthal angle of the missing transverse momentum within the detector's reference frame.
 - `mu_actual`: Same as above, but represents the truth pile-up condition of the event.
 - `Type` : A string field indicating, that it is an `Event` object
-- `iter`: An integer value, that is later modified to indicate the index of the ROOT file.
-This is used for book keeping purposes.
+- `iter`: An integer value, later modified to indicate the index of the ROOT file.
+Used for book keeping purposes.
 - `Tree`: The `Tree` string used to fill the `Event` object.
 It was left as a placeholder for future systematics.
 - `TruthTops`: A dictionary containing the truth tops as particle objects.
-- `TruthChildren_init`: A dictionary containing the children of the top particles, but inheriting the kinematic values associated with pre-gluon emission.
+- `TruthChildren_init`: A dictionary containing the children of the top particles, using the kinematic values associated with pre-gluon emission.
-- `TruthChildren`: A dictionary containing the children of the top particles, but inheriting the kinematic values associated with post-gluon emission.
+- `TruthChildren`: A dictionary containing the children of the top particles, using the kinematic values associated with post-gluon emission.
 - `TruthJets`: A dictionary containing the truth jets in the event.
 - `Jets`: A dictionary containing the jets that were measured by the detector.
 - `Muons`: A dictionary containing the muons that were measured by the detector.
 - `Electrons`: A dictionary containing the electrons that were measured by the detector.
-- `Anomaly`: A dictionary containing anomalous particle objects, that did not match properly to truth particles or truth children.
+- `Anomaly`: A dictionary containing anomalous particle objects, which were not matched properly to truth particles or truth children.
-- `Anomaly_TruthMatch`: Truth objects (jets), that were not well matched to the `TruthChildren` particle objects.
+- `Anomaly_TruthMatch`: Truth objects (jets), that were not properly matched to the `TruthChildren` particle objects.
-- `Anomaly_TruthMatch_init`: Truth objects (jets), that were not well matched to the `TruthChildren_init` particle objects.
+- `Anomaly_TruthMatch_init`: Truth objects (jets), that were not properly matched to the `TruthChildren_init` particle objects.
-- `Anomaly_Detector`: Objects (jets), that were not well matched to truth jets.
+- `Anomaly_Detector`: Objects (jets), that were not properly matched to truth jets.
-- `BrokenEvent`: A boolean flag indicating something was not well matched in the event.
+- `BrokenEvent`: A boolean flag indicating something was not properly matched in the event.
 #### Inherited Dynamic Attributes:
 - `Branches`: An empty list that is used by the `VariableManager`.
-- `KeyMap`: An empty dictionary used to match the `Branch` string contained in the ROOT file to update the variable of the event (e.g. runNumber (string) -> runNumber (value in ROOT file)).
+- `KeyMap`: An empty dictionary used to map relevant branches found in ROOT files to object variables of the event.
+The idea is to update the string representation of an object attribute to the value found in a ROOT file (e.g. runNumber (string) -> runNumber (value in ROOT file)).
 - `Debug`: A boolean trigger, that is used as a placeholder to inspect the object.
 #### Class Implemented Functions: